hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/050_practical_religion_breathing_and_meditation.md

 Then active people.
 Their taste is for everything hot and pungent, strong alcohol....

-Sâttvika people are very thoughtful, quiet, and patient.
+Sāttvika people are very thoughtful, quiet, and patient.
 They take food in small quantities, and never anything bad.

 I am always asked the question: "Shall I give up meat?"
 My Master said,